 One of the architectural gems on the gulf coast, this former schoolhouse is just two blocks from the beach and close to the heart of Old Town Bay St. Louis.
 It's been renovated as one-of-a-kind duplex.
 The architect/artist owners live on one side, while the guest rental side is nestled in the limbs of centuries-old live oaks on the other.
-Ask about our weekly and monthly rates!
+Ask about our weekly and monthly rates (we rent only one month out in the winter to be able to accommodate our regular guests!

 The guest apartment has four private entrances, a front veranda, back deck, and nearly 1200 sq feet of open living space.
 This loft-style retreat features 12 ft. ceilings, clerestory windows, heart pine floors, a large library and an art collection by regional artists.
 If you like large, open, light living spaces and historic buildings, there's few that can match this.